 Courtney Barbee, COO at The Bookkeeper, recommends keeping overall marketing costs to a minimum.
 Specifically, strive to keep your ad materials under 10% of your budget.

 The good news?
-You can do the bulk of your marketing, if not all of it, for free—we live in the age of social media, after all.
-Thanks to sites like Facebook, Twitter, Instagram, Tumblr, Pinterest, and LinkedIn, advertising costs are often much lower for small businesses just starting out now than they would have been 20 years ago.
+You can do the bulk of your small business marketing, if not all of it, for free.
+Thanks to social media and other online marketing strategies, advertising costs are often much lower for small businesses just starting out now than they would have been 20 years ago.

-It’s extremely important that you have a small business website that looks professional, is easy to use, and offers your customers necessary information about your services, products, hours, and contact information.
+It’s important that you have a business website that looks professional, is easy to use, and provides customers with necessary information about your services, products, hours, and contact information.

-It’s very easy to make sure that you’re in the other 41%, thanks to services like Wix, Squarespace, and Weebly.
+Thanks to services like Wix, Squarespace, and Weebly, making a website is easy and cost-effective.
 These content management systems (CMS) are sometimes free, but their premium plans will come at a monthly or yearly subscription cost:

-If you’re fairly tech-savvy, it’s pretty easy to build a website through one of these services, no coding background required.
+Wix and Weebly also offer very basic, free website builders.
+If you’re fairly tech-savvy, it’s easy to build a website through one of these services, no coding background required.
 But if you’re not very familiar with computers, you may want to hire someone to build the website—which, of course, is an additional cost (although it might become a worthwhile investment).

 Office furniture and supplies add up fast.
-If you’re operating a traditional 9-5 office environment, then every employee will need a desk, a chair, a computer, and a phone.
-Add in a microwave, water cooler, filing cabinets, and bookshelves, supplies like paper and printer ink, and then the cost of any computer software you might be using, like QuickBooks for accounting or Basecamp for scheduling, and you’ll reach a hefty sum.
+If you’re operating in a traditional 9-5 office environment, then every employee will need a desk, a chair, a computer, and a phone.
+Add in a microwave, water cooler, filing cabinets, and bookshelves, supplies like paper and printer ink, and the cost of any computer software you might be using, like your accounting software, and you’ll reach a hefty sum.

 You need to pay your employees, even in the beginning when you’re not bringing in much revenue—and that includes yourself, too!
 Remember that payroll includes benefits as well as all forms of compensation: bonuses, stipends, commissions, and overtime pay.
 Also keep in mind that your staff might grow over the course of the year, as your business starts to pick up.

 Of course, payroll costs vary dramatically across startups.
-David Bakke at Money Crashers suggests keeping payroll costs around 25% of your total budget, but the exact numbers are contingent upon your industry, as well as the size of your company.
-A conservative payroll budget could work if you’re a sole proprietor, or if you’re running a small enterprise and use mostly 1099 employees—and either is a pretty likely scenario for most startups.
+Bakke suggests keeping payroll costs around 25% of your total budget, but the exact numbers are contingent upon your industry, as well as the size of your company.
+If you use a payroll service, then you should factor in that monthly cost as well.

 But if you’re paying for regular wages and benefits for a team of W2 workers, you should allow for much more space in your budget for payroll costs.
-Some of our experts, including Barbee, say that payroll costs can take up anywhere below 50% of your total budget.
+Some of our experts, including Barbee, say that payroll costs can comprise up to 50% of your total budget.

 It’s tempting to tell yourself that you can do everything all by yourself and that you’re able to get by without hiring any professionals like bookkeepers, certified public accountants, or attorneys.
 But in many cases, this can be a really, really bad idea.

-For example, Certified Public Accountants (CPAs) are extremely helpful when setting up your business: They can walk you through all the different legal structures, help you figure out which benefit program to implement for your employees, and make sure you’re complying with all those pesky state and federal regulations.
-When tax season rolls around, they’ll be your right-hand men and women and may wind up saving you huge sums of money in deductions.
+For example, certified public accountants (CPAs) are extremely helpful when setting up your business: They can walk you through all the different legal structures, help you figure out which benefit program to implement for your employees, and make sure you’re complying with state and federal regulations.
+When tax season rolls around, they’ll prepare your tax returns and help you save on your taxes.